shader-slang/slang/docs/user-guide/07-autodiff.md

 The input parameter `x` contains four fields: `x.p.p`, `x.p.d,`, `x.d.p`, `x.d.d`, where `x.p.p` specifies the orgiginal input value, both `x.p.d` and `x.d.p` store the first order derivative if `x`, and `x.d.d` stores the second order derivative of `x`.
 Calling `__fwd_diff(__fwd_diff(sin))` with `diffPair(diffPair(pi/2, 1.0), DiffPair(1.0, 0.0))` will result `{ { 1.0, 0.0 }, { 0.0, -1.0 } }`.

-Currently, Slang only supports nesting of the `__fwd_diff` operator.
-The `__bwd_diff` operator cannot be nested.
-Using `__bwd_diff` operator in a forward derivative or backward propagation function is now allowed and will result in compile-time error.

-User defined higher-order derivative functions can be specified by using `[ForwardDerivative]` attribute on the derivative function, or by using `[ForwardDerivativeOf]` attribute on the higher-order derivative function.
+User defined higher-order derivative functions can be specified by using `[ForwardDerivative]` or `[BackwardDerivative]` attribute on the derivative function, or by using `[ForwardDerivativeOf]` or `[BackwardDerivativeOf]` attribute on the higher-order derivative function.

 ## Interactions with Generics and Interfaces